1RedOne/PSReddit/README.md

 ------------
  * Copy the "PSReddit" folder into your module path.
 Note: You can find an appropriate directory by running `$ENV:PSModulePath.Split(';')`.
- * Run `Import-Module PowerReddit` from your PowerShell command prompt.
+ * Run `Import-Module PSReddit` from your PowerShell command prompt.

  Usage
  -----